 Projected Performance Results using a Monte Carlo Simulation:

-IMPORTANT: The projections or other information generated by Morgan Stanley Access Investing regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results and are not guarantees of future results.
+IMPORTANT: The projections and other information referenced above regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect any actual investment results, and are not an indication or a guarantee of future results.

 The historical risk-and-return information used in the Monte Carlo simulation includes estimated asset class returns based upon the weighted average of the actual returns of the respective indexes that are representative of each such asset class.